esbouvier/GCD_Course_Project/CodeBook.md

 See [README.md](README.md) for information about running the script for this transformation.

-The Tidy Data is the result of the following transformations:
+The Tidy Data is the result of the following steps:

 1. The features data are loaded from features.txt and the column names are set to "id" and "label".
 2. The activity labels are loaded from activity_labels.txt and the column names are set to "activityID" and "activityLabel".